-- Changing to a position outside of your health profession discipline without prior LRP approval
+- Changing to a position outside of your health profession discipline without prior LRP approval.

-- Transferring to another Indian health system facility without prior LRP approval
+- Transferring to another Indian health system facility without prior LRP approval.

-- Failure to begin your service obligation
+- Failure to begin your service commitment.

-- Termination of your employment by the IHS, Tribe or Tribal Organization, Urban Indian program or Buy Indian program because of unsatisfactory performance
+- Termination of your employment by the IHS, Tribe or Tribal Organization, Urban Indian program or Buy Indian program because of unsatisfactory performance.

 The United States will be entitled to recover from you an amount to be determined in accordance with the following formula: